mirzokiroff/Email_Confirmation/README.md

-Simple but perfect Email_Confirmation, it's a great gift for your project, you can find more projects you need on my page, just one condition don't forget to subscribe, Thank you for your Attention.
+# Simple but Perfect Email Confirmation

+🎁 A great gift for your project! 🚀

+Explore more projects on my [GitHub page](https://github.com/mirzokiroff).

+Just one condition: Don't forget to subscribe! 🌟

+Thank you for your attention.